schnitzi/chessmovegen/README.md

 2. A viewer for the test data files.

-3. A graphical tool for creating and editing these test data files.
+3. A graphical tool for creating and editing these test data files, which includes a move generator used in generating test cases.

 This project does NOT contain: